Chapter 28:

 But they all dropped dead.
 Almost all.

-"You see, I can suspense the release of that on command.
-At least I'm not a slow parasite."
+"You see, I can suspense the release of that hormone on command.
+I'm not slow when it comes to parasite stuff."

 She talked to the collapsed leader on the ground.

 The only standing skeleton stood out like a strawman in a dying field.
 Still holding his sword.
-Legs or bones threatening to fall as the condition of appearing fades.
+Legs or bones threatening to fall with the fading of the appearance condition.

 "G- give it back."
 The smaller skeleton spoke in beetles vibration.
 Looking at the dagger.